Ceramic Exhibition & Workshop

 This exhibit is Sawami's second one after two years at Setsugekka, featuring the tea container, chaire, which is to hold thick tea used at Japanese tea ceremony.
 She made Shifuku, a silk pouch with drawstring for holding a tea container as well.
 She chose silk cloth by untying men's tie, such as Brooks Brothers tie made in New York.
 What a wonderful sense she has!
 She also exhibit tea bowls, dishes, cat shaped flower vases, and so on.

-On the weekend, Sawami hold Kobukusa, Japanese tea ceremony silk cloth, workshop and Souheki Mori will be holding thick tea ceremony in conjunction with Sawami's exhibition.
+On the weekend, Sawami hold Kobukusa, Japanese tea ceremony silk cloth, workshop and Souheki Mori will be holding thick tea ceremony, assisted by Junya Mori, in conjunction with Sawami's exhibition.
 Please kindly note that the seats for the workshop and tea ceremony are limited, so please register early.
 Thank you.

 We are looking forward to welcoming you and sharing Sawami's beautiful artworks with you.